-The process from step 2 to 7 were repeated until the whole k-space was acquired, and head nodding were perform together with head rotating.
-The severity of motion-artifact was controlled by $T_s$ and EG.
+The process from steps 2 to 7 was repeated until the whole K-space was acquired, and head nodding was performed together with the head rotating.
+The severity of MA was controlled by $T_s$ and $EG$.

-In our study, $T_s$ was set to $9EG, 18EG, 36EG$ and $72EG$, leading to the ratio of corrupted k-space lines of $50\%, 33.3\%, 20\%$ and $11.1\%$. $1EG$ consists of 80 echos.
-A centric trajectory was selected to fill the k-space.
-The SSIMs and PSNRs of the images with different severity of motion-artifact follow a linear tendency as shown in Table \ref{tab_MAR} in the result section.
+In our study, $T_s$ was set to $9EG$,$18EG$,$36EG$ and $72EG$, leading to a corrupted K-space ratio of 50\%,33.3\%,20\% and 11.1\%. $1EG$ consists of 80 echoes, and a centric trajectory was selected to fill the K-space in our study.
+The image quality metrics values of the images with different severities of MA follow a linear tendency as shown in Table 1 in the result section.